View Mary Cooler's Obituary on blufftontoday.com and share memories

 Until her death, she was the oldest member of the Euhaw Baptist Church in Grahamville.
 As a young Christian woman, she was active in the Women's Missionary Union and taught the Juniors in Baptist Training Union and Vacation Bible School.

 Mary was an avid reader and was instrumental in the Allendale, Beaufort, Jasper Counties Mobile Library expanding their routes, distributing books throughout the rural counties.
-She volunteered as a fund-raiser for the .
+She volunteered as a fund-raiser for the American Cancer Society.
 Little did she know, twelve years later, she would become a Breast Cancer Survivor herself.

 A life-long learner, she took many advanced courses and even became a Dale Carnegie Course Graduate in her mid-eighties.